 Mobile Testing With Appium: 3 Advanced Automation Techniques

-Appium is the de facto automation framework for mobile app testing.
+Appium is the de facto automation framework for testing mobile applications.
 But you may not be getting all you can out of mobile testing with Appium.
 Teams may not know they can automate advanced testing scenarios with the framework.

 Keep reading to learn Appium automation techniques that will allow you to automate more of your test cases.

 One new feature from Appium is in-app authentication using face ID.
 A lot of applications use face ID for signing in or to perform a payment.
 So it is important for face ID to work perfectly.

 Appium is able to support testing in-app authentication on iOS simulators using face ID.
 And it supports touch ID authentication on older iOS devices.

 Face ID support is only on iOS simulators, not on the real devices.
 And it has only three limited controls: